War Doctor: Are you capable of speaking without flapping your hands about?

 - Superhumanly agile characters like Spider-Man and Nightcrawler will often crouch◊ or even drop to all-fours◊ for no reason other than because it looks dynamic and to show off how flexible they are.

 - Batman tends to... loom at every available opportunity.

 - Dr. Evil from Austin Powers raising his pinky finger to his mouth.

 - The infamous juggling in The Caine Mutiny.

 - The gun twirl, trademark of Show Within a Show character T.J.
-Lazer, which is how his partner recognized him after his death and cyborg makeover.
+Lazer, which is how his partner recognized him after his death and cyborg makeover in RoboCop (1987).

 - The driving style.
 Robocop's pull out scrapes the bottom of his car as it did before his cyborg makeover.

 - Boris Grishenko, Evil Genius for the Big Bad of Golden Eye, had a habit of constantly twirling his pens and clicking on them when he's working or nervous.
 Bond has a pen that operates as a grenade, armed by clicking three times, disarmed by clicking three times.
 You do the math.

 - In Casino Royale, Le Chiffre tends to place his fingers on his temple when he lies or bluffs, to still his nervous twitch (a minor plot point).
 Also, when particularly stressed, his medical condition - leaking blood from his left tear duct - kicks in.